Brenda-Tai-SW/SearchFight/README.txt

 MSN Search winner: java
 Total winner: .net
 Rules:
 ?
-The program should be able to receive a variable number of search terms.
+Our program should be able to receive a variable number of search terms.
 ?
-The program must support quotation marks so you can specify search terms containing spaces (java searchfight "bill gates" "larry ellison") ?
-The program must support at least two different search engines.
+Our program must support quotation marks so you can specify search terms containing spaces (java searchfight "bill gates" "larry ellison") ? our program must support at least two different search engines.